 In phase and frequency correct PWM mode the counter is incremented until the counter value matches either the value in ICR1 (WGM13:0 = 8), or the value in OCR1A (WGM13:0 = 9).
 The counter has then reached the TOP and changes the count direction.
 The TCNT1 value will be equal to TOP for one timer clock cycle.
-The timing diagram for the phase correct and frequency correct PWM mode is shown on Figure 40.
+The timing diagram for the phase correct and frequency correct PWM mode is shown in Figure 48.
 The figure shows phase and frequency correct PWM mode when OCR1A or ICR1 is used to define TOP.
 The TCNT1 value is in the timing diagram shown as a histogram for illustrating the dual-slope operation.
 The diagram includes non-inverted and inverted PWM outputs.
 The small horizontal line marks on the TCNT1 slopes represent compare matches between OCR1x and TCNT1.
-The OC1x Interrupt Flag will be set when a compare match occurs.
+The OC1x Interrupt Flag will be set when a Compare Match occurs.

-Figure 40.
+Figure 48.
 Phase and Frequency Correct PWM Mode, Timing Diagram

 The Timer/Counter Overflow Flag (TOV1) is set at the same timer clock cycle as the OCR1x Registers are updated with the double buffer value (at BOTTOM).
 When either OCR1A or ICR1 is used for defining the TOP value, the OC1A or ICF1 Flag set when TCNT1 has reached TOP.
-The Interrupt Flags can then be used to generate an interrupt each time the counter reaches the TOP or BOTTOM value.
+The interrupt flags can then be used to generate an interrupt each time the counter reaches the TOP or BOTTOM value.

 When changing the TOP value the program must ensure that the new TOP value is higher or equal to the value of all of the compare registers.
-If the TOP value is lower than any of the compare registers, a compare match will never occur between the TCNT1 and the OCR1x.
+If the TOP value is lower than any of the compare registers, a Compare Match will never occur between the TCNT1 and the OCR1x.

-As Figure 40 shows the output generated is, in contrast to the Phase Correct mode, symmetrical in all periods.
+As Figure 48 shows the output generated is, in contrast to the phase correct mode, symmetrical in all periods.
 Since the OCR1x Registers are updated at BOTTOM, the length of the rising and the falling slopes will always be equal.
-This gives symmetrical output pulses and is therefore frequency correct.
+This gives symmetrical output pulses and the frequency is, therefore, correct.